wfraser/dropbox-sdk-rust/README.md

 [authentication types]: https://www.dropbox.com/developers/reference/auth-types

+## High-Level Helpers

+To make the API easier to use, some helpers for common file operations are included in the `dropbox_sdk::file_helpers` module, enabled with the `file_helpers` Cargo feature.

 ## Feature Flags

-If you only use a subset of the API, and you want to cut down on the compile time, you can explicitly specify features corresponding to the namespaces you need.
-For each namespace there is a corresponding feature `dbx_{whatever}`.
+The Dropbox SDK has a very large number of routes and types, so it's been split up by namespace with Cargo features to improve compile time and binary size.
+For each namespace there is a corresponding Cargo feature `dbx_{whatever}` which must be enabled to use those parts of the API.
 The set of features can be updated if needed using the `update_manifest.py` script.

-An example that only needs the 'files' and 'users' namespaces:
+An example that only includes the 'files' and 'users' namespaces:
 ```
 [dependencies.dropbox-sdk]
 version = "*"